Deadline extended! Apply ASAP to volunteer in the 2024-25 season

 Student & Parent Resources

-Third through fifth grade students participating in Architects in Schools gain an understanding of the designed and built environment through lessons taught by architects, engineers, contractors and other design professionals.
-The ‘hands-on’ approach of the program enhances learning in multiple subjects and helps students gain a better sense of how school relates to the ‘real world.’
-AFO’s goal is to use design and the design process as a tool to help students develop skills that improve team work, observations and creative problem solving, while connecting students back to the communities in which they live, learn and play.
+3rd-5th grade students participating in Architects in Schools gain an understanding of the designed and built environment through lessons taught by architects, engineers, contractors and other design professionals.
+The “hands-on” approach of the program enhances learning in multiple subjects and helps students gain a better sense of how school relates to the “real world.”
+AFO’s goal is to use design and the design process as a tool to help students develop skills that improve team work, observations and creative problem solving, while connecting students back to the communities in which they live, learn, and play.
 Arquitectos en las Escuelas – Información de los Padres

 Continue exploring architecture, engineering, construction, and design!

-Upload pictures of your creations and tag @architecture_or on Instagram or @aforegon on Facebook for a chance to be featured on our profile!
+Upload pictures of your creations and tag @aforegon on social media for a chance to be featured on our profile!

 AiS Design Challenge 2020 – Put your design skills to the test, all from the comfort of your own home!
 In a time of uncertainty and hardship, this is a fun opportunity to inspire each other with design and creativity!